marccarmen/ConferenceScraper/README.md

 <code>.csv</code> are comma separated files and should be able to be opened
 directly into most spreadsheet programs.

+## How to Use the Output

+You can obviously use the output as you see fit.
+One option would be to import the information into an Anki deck to practice the words.
+In the Output folder there is a file named 2019-2022_bul_ankiImport.csv that I created based on the output.
+I used that to create an Anki deck that is shared at https://ankiweb.net/shared/info/955133302

 # Language Details

 A list of the most common languages spoken by members of The Church of Jesus